 Audience: Female, ages 25-34

 Joe DiMaio, the executive chef at Darling Oyster Bar, dropped off an Easter basket for Candice Herriott's daughter three years ago.
 Her pantry was running low, so she whipped up a quick cheese plate and set a bottle of wine on the table.
 "He said I should open up a cheese shop, and I said I have no interest in learning that much," she said.
 "We laughed about it.
 A few minutes later he snapped his fingers and said, 'I know what you should do!'
 Such is the origin story of Charleston Food Writer, a blog and Instagram that were started on the same day.
-Herriott moved to Charleston almost 15 years ago to work at a hair salon, which she bought from the owner before closing it down about two years ago to focus on her upcoming, self-published book of recipes and interwoven stories on local produce and seafood, Provisions to Table: A Charleston Seasonal Collective.
+Herriott moved to Charleston almost 15 years ago to work at a hair salon, which she bought from the owner before closing it down about two years ago to focus on her upcoming, self-published book of recipes and interwoven stories on local produce and seafood, Provisions to Plate: A Charleston Seasonal Collective.

 My FAVORITE bite from last nights #CHSWFF Opening Night celebration!!!
 Jacques Larson (Wild Olive & Obstinate Daughter’s Executive Chef) made grilled oysters with calabrian Chile butter.
 BEST BITE!!
 Bravo Chef!
 He and his team did an amazing job and how beautiful are those oysters on the Cowboy Cauldron?!?!
 LOVE IT!!! 🔥 🐚 . . . #chswff #chswffstreetteam #fire #oysters #eats #foodfestival #grilled #eats #chseats #charleston #yum #cowboycauldron @cowboycauldron @chswineandfood @jacques_larson @wildoliverest @theobstinatedaughter